pawelpaszki/ewd-api-labs-2023/README.md

 ~~~

-[You can also add images of React app here also if you wish.
-This can be also shown in the video]

 ## Extra features

 Extended error handling was developed, so that based on the error codes, different responses are returned on request failure.
 See [this folder](./src/utils/errors).